 Recommendation

-After having experimented with various Garmin models over many years, I am now using the latest Garmin Forerunner 265.
-This Garmin model has a better charging dock than my previous version – the 235.
-Prior models sometimes didn’t charge properly because dry sweat would collect around the pins, impeding the charging process.
+After years of experimenting with various Garmin models, I am using the latest Forerunner 265.
+This model has a better charging dock than my previous version, the 235.
+Prior models sometimes didn’t charge appropriately because dry sweat would collect around the pins, impeding the charging process.

 Sunglasses